tree-park/bert-pretrainer/transformer_lm/README.md

 # transformer-lm

-Korean Language Model by Transformer
+Transformer Paper Implementation
    -
  - Pytorch
- - Paper implementation of "Attention is all you need" (https://arxiv.org/abs/1706.03762)
+ - Paper "Attention is all you need" (https://arxiv.org/abs/1706.03762)